a model of the universe in which Earth is at the center of the revolving planets and stars

 a region of very tightly packed gas in the sun's interior where energy is transferred mainly in the form of light

-The inner layer of the sun's atmosphere that gives off its visible light; the sun's surface
+the inner layer of the sun's atmosphere that gives off its visible light

-A stream of electrically charged particles that emanates from the sun's corona
+a stream of electrically charged particles that eminate from the sun's corona

-An eruption of gas from the sun's surface that occurs when the loops in sunpsot regions suddenly connect.
+an eruption of gas from the sun's surface that occurs when the loops in sunspot regions suddenly connect

-A loose collection of ice, dust and small rocky particles, typically with a long, narrow orbit of the sun
+a loose collection of ice, dust, and small rocky particles, typically with a long, narrow orbit

 the solid inner core of a comet